cefriel/coney/README.md

 sh coney.sh up
 ```

-To deploy Coney in a different environment the following actions are required.
+To deploy Coney in a different environment the following actions are required to configure the deployment.

-_Basic deployment config_:
+_Basic deployment_:
 - Edit the `nginx.conf` file to configure the reverse-proxy.
 In particular update the `server_name`.
 - Set the `BASE_HREF` for Angular using the related env variable when launching the build with docker-compose.
 	```